tgstation/tgstation/.github/AUTODOC_GUIDE.md

 ## Documenting code on /tg/station
-We use block comments to document procs and classes, and we use three `///` comments when documenting individual variables
+We use block comments to document procs and classes, and we use three `///` comments when documenting individual variables.

+It is required that all new code be covered with DMdoc code, according to the [Requirements](#Required)

-*Proposed:* We require that when you touch older code, you must document the functions you have used
+We also require that when you touch older code, you must document the functions that you have touched in the process of updating that code

 ### Required
 A class *must* always be autodocumented, and all public functions *must* be documented

 All class level defined variables *must* be documented

-internal functions *should* be documented, but may not be
+Internal functions *should* be documented, but may not be

 ### Documenting a proc